grype/SwiftBeacon/README.md

 ## Using

-Logging with Beacon happens by starting one or more loggers and emitting values.
+Logging with Beacon happens by starting one or more loggers and emitting some values.

 ```swift
 let consoleLogger = ConsoleLogger.starting(name: "Console")